6.630.2 Absence and Leave for Military-Related Reasons

 1. Disabled veteran leave not used during the 12-month eligibility period is not carried over to subsequent years and is forfeited.

-2. If a change in the employee's disability rating during the 12-month eligibility period causes the employee to no longer have a qualifying service-connected disability, any unused disabled veteran leave to the employee's credit as of the effective date of the rating change is forfeited.
+2. If a change in the employee's disability rating during the 12-month eligibility period causes the employee to no longer have a qualifying service-connected disability, the employee forfeits any unused disabled veteran leave as of the effective date of the rating change.

 3. During the 12-month eligibility period, when an employee with a positive disabled veteran leave balance transfers between positions in different agencies, or transfers from the United States Postal Service or Postal Regulatory Commission to a position in the IRS, the agency the employee transfers from must certify the number of unused disabled veteran leave hours available for credit.